rust-lang/book/second-edition/src/ch15-06-reference-cycles.md

 clarify the paragraph above to address your questions. /Carol -->

 Strong references are how we can share ownership of an `Rc` instance.
-Weak references don't express an ownership relationship.
-They won't cause a reference cycle since any cycle involving some weak references will be broken once the strong reference count of values involved is 0.
+Weak references don’t express an ownership relationship.
+They won’t cause a reference cycle since any cycle involving some weak references will be broken once the strong reference count of values involved is 0.

 <!-- Below: I'm struggling to follow here, why do we want to get a value from
 Weak<T>?
-This section is losing me somewhat, can you slow this down, make sure you define anything new up front and give it's purpose, what we intend it to do? -->
+This section is losing me somewhat, can you slow this down, make sure you define anything new up front and give it’s purpose, what we intend it to do? -->
 <!-- I've tried to clarify /Carol -->

 Because the value that `Weak<T>` references might have been dropped, in order to do anything with the value that a `Weak<T>` is pointing to, we have to check to make sure the value is still around.
 We do this by calling the `upgrade` method on a `Weak<T>` instance, which will return an `Option<Rc<T>>`.
-We'll get a result of `Some` if the `Rc` value has not been dropped yet, and `None` if the `Rc` value has been dropped.
-Because `upgrade` returns an `Option`, we can be sure that Rust will handle both the `Some` case and the `None` case, and there won't be an invalid pointer.
+We’ll get a result of `Some` if the `Rc` value has not been dropped yet, and `None` if the `Rc` value has been dropped.
+Because `upgrade` returns an `Option`, we can be sure that Rust will handle both the `Some` case and the `None` case, and there won’t be an invalid pointer.

-As an example, rather than using a list whose items know only about the next item, we'll create a tree whose items know about their children items *and* their parent items.
+As an example, rather than using a list whose items know only about the next item, we’ll create a tree whose items know about their children items *and* their parent items.

 #### Creating a Tree Data Structure: a `Node` with Child Nodes

-To start building this tree, we'll create a struct named `Node` that holds its own `i32` value as well as references to its children `Node` values:
+To start building this tree, we’ll create a struct named `Node` that holds its own `i32` value as well as references to its children `Node` values:

 <span class="filename">Filename: src/main.rs</span>